 Questions/Answers

-What are the key elements of a good digital storytelling?
+What are the key elements of good digital storytelling?

-A clear narrative structure, identifiable characters, a conflict or challenge, and a satisfactory resolution.
+A clear narrative structure, identifiable characters, a conflict or challenge, and a satisfying resolution.

 How to measure the effectiveness of a storytelling campaign?

-Via the engagement rate, the viewing time, social sharing and the evolution of conversions.
+Through engagement rate, viewing time, social sharing and conversion trends.

-Between 2 minutes (social networks) and 5 minutes (website) depending on attention.
+Between 2 minutes (social media) and 5 minutes (website) according to attention studies.

-Should we favor the video format for storytelling?
+Should video be the preferred format for storytelling?

-Yes for emotion, but text/image formats also work according to the audience.
+Yes, for emotion, but text/image formats also work depending on the audience.

-Adobe Premiere for video, Canva for visuals, Anchor for the podcast.
+Adobe Premiere for video, Canva for visuals, Anchor for podcasts.

-Stay authentic, do not exaggerate the facts, and respect the truth brand.
+Stay authentic, don't exaggerate the facts, and respect brand truth.

-1 to 2 complete stories per month, with regular extracts between the two.
+1 to 2 complete stories per month, with regular excerpts in between.

-How to reuse the same story on different channels?
+How to reuse the same story across different channels?

-Adapt the format (long/short), angle and call-to-action according to each platform.
+Adapt the format (long/short), the angle, and the call-to-action to each platform.

-What are the traps to avoid in digital storytelling?
+What are the pitfalls to avoid in digital storytelling?